 Stephanie received her Bachelor’s Degree from Northwestern University in Evanston, Illinois, where she graduated with a double major in psychology and legal studies.
 She received departmental honors in Legal Studies and earned “Thesis with Distinction” honors for her thesis, “Examining the Legal Legitimacy of False Light Claims.”

-In 2016, Stephanie was selected to receive the Avvo Clients' Choice Award in Divorce for outstanding client reviews from clients she represented through divorce proceedings.
+In both 2016 and 2017, Stephanie was selected to receive the Avvo Clients' Choice Award in Divorce for outstanding client reviews from clients she represented through divorce proceedings.
 In support of this award, clients described Stephanie as a "professional, patient, hard worker", "excellent communicator", and an attorney who helped clients "feel calm and prepared in court because of her in-depth preparation."

 In 2017, Stephanie was selected among over 2,300 volunteer attorneys to receive the Distinguished Service Award for outstanding pro bono services by the Chicago Volunteer Legal Services, Chicago's first and pre-eminent legal aid organization.